How do Medications Become Available in Ontario?

 Drug Plans in Ontario

 The costs of many antipsychotic medications are covered through various provincial insurance plans in Ontario: Ontario Drug Benefit Program, Exceptional Access Program, Trillium Drug Program, and Special Drugs Program.
-More information about medication coverage can be found on the Ontario Ministry of Health and Long-Term Care’s website.
+More information about medication coverage can be found on the Ontario Ministry of Health and Ministry of Long-Term Care’s website.
 It is a good source of helpful information, application forms and contact numbers.

 Please note that to be eligible for coverage under many of these plans, it is necessary to be an Ontario resident with valid Ontario Health Insurance Plan (OHIP) coverage.